orientechnologies/orientdb-docs/src/admin/Incremental-Backup-And-Restore.md

 # Incremental Backup and Restore

-(Since v2.2 - Enteprise Edition only)
+(Since v2.2 - Enterprise Edition only)

 An incremental backup generates smaller backup files by storing only the delta between two versions of the database.
 This is useful when you execute a backup on a regular basis and you want to avoid having to back up the entire database each time.
 The easiest way to execute a backup and a restore is using [Studio](../studio/backups-imports-exports/Studio-Backup-Management.md).